CNN controversies: Octavia Nasr firing

 In 2011, Chief Middle East correspondent Octavia Nasr was fired after a tweet saying she was "Sad to hear of the passing of Sayed Mohammad Hussein Fadlallah...
 One of Hezbollah's giants I respect[ed] a lot."
 Parisa Khosravi, senior vice president of CNN International, said she spoke with Nasr, and "we have decided that she will be leaving the company".
 Her reason for her removal was given as "As you know, her tweet over the weekend created a wide reaction.
 As she has stated in her blog on CNN.com, she fully accepts that she should not have made such a simplistic comment without any context whatsoever.
 However, at this point, we believe that her credibility in her position as senior editor for Middle Eastern affairs has been compromised going forward."

-Robert Fisk criticized CNN for the firing, saying, "Poor old CNN goes on getting more cowardly by the hour.
-That's why no one cares about it any more".

 Coverage of the 2016 U.S. presidential election

 Occupy CNN protest

 On April 3, 2016, hundreds of supporters of Bernie Sanders protested outside of CNN's Los Angeles bureau on Sunset Boulevard.
-Sanders supporters were protesting CNN's coverage of the 2016 United States presidential elections, specifically in regards to the lack of airtime Sanders had received.
+Sanders supporters were protesting CNN's coverage of the 2016 United States presidential elections, specifically in regard to the lack of airtime Sanders had received.
 Known as Occupy CNN, protesters claimed that major media networks have intentionally blacked out Sanders' presidential campaign in favor of giving much more airtime to candidates such as Hillary Clinton.

 Donna Brazile and Roland Martin

 In October 2016, WikiLeaks published emails from John Podesta which showed CNN contributor Donna Brazile passing the questions for a CNN-sponsored debate to the Clinton campaign.
 In the email, Brazile discussed her concern about Clinton's ability to field a question regarding the death penalty.
 The following day Clinton would receive the question about the death penalty, verbatim, from an audience member at the CNN-hosted Town Hall event.
 According to a CNNMoney investigation, debate moderator and CNN contributor Roland Martin (now with TV One) "did not deny sharing information with Brazile".
 CNN severed ties with Brazile on October 14, 2016.
+Brazile then resigned from CNN in October 2016 due to the revelations.

 WikiLeaks emails

 During live coverage of the 2016 elections, CNN anchor Chris Cuomo said that downloading the hacked and stolen Podesta emails from the WikiLeaks website was a violation of law and that only the media could legally do so.
-The statement was proven to be false.
-The statement drew criticism to the network.
+The statement was proven to be false and drew criticism to the network.